tkoppine/AWS_Project/README.md

-# AWS Face Recognition System
+# ScaleVision: AI-Powered Face Recognition on AWS

-A scalable face recognition system built on AWS infrastructure that automatically processes images using EC2 workers, S3 storage, and SQS queues.
+A scalable, event-driven face recognition system built on AWS infrastructure that automatically processes images using EC2 workers, S3 storage, and SQS queues.

 ## 🏗️ Project Structure